BuckleyJulie/ReverseEngineering/README.md

 # Project Description

 This project is an x86 Assembly program that reads a string from the user, converts uppercase letters to lowercase and vice versa, and prints the modified string.
-The program is written in NASM (Netwide Assembler) and runs on Linux (x86, 32-bit environment).

 # Instructions to Compile and Run